petersli/psh/README.md

 ### Prompt

-When compiled with prompt, the prompt contains your current work directory,

-making `cd` and other commands easier to use.
+When compiled with prompt, the prompt contains your current work directory, useful for `cd` and other commands.

 Example prompt:

 `psh: /vagrant/psh-src$`